jomigo96/cookbook/source/recipes/arroz_de_peixe.rst

 Thinly dice onions and fry in olive oil.
 After a few minutes, add chopped garlic.
-After a minute, add the diced tomato, preferrably without skin.
+After a minute, add the diced tomato, preferably without skin.
 It can be replaced with tomato paste.

 Let it simmer for 10 minutes, adding a bit of water or white wine as needed.
 Add half the herbs, season with pepper, salt, optionally a spicy sauce and fish sauce.
 Add the rice, and 2.5 parts water.
+You may need to keep adding a bit more water, the final consistency should be liquidly and the rice firm.

-When almost done, add the sliced fish, it's easier to cut while frozen into 5mm slices.
+When the rice is about 5 minutes from cooked, add the sliced fish, it's easier to cut while frozen into 5mm slices.
 Add the rest of the herbs.